SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 # Chapter 12 - All The Secrets

-In this final chapter, we'll quickly review all the key techniques you need to be a fantastic project manager.
+In this final chapter, we'll quickly review all the essential techniques you need to be a fantastic project manager.
 This chapter is a synopsis of everything we have covered.
-If you want to refer to specific points, this chapter is your one stop place.
+If you want to refer to specific points, this chapter is your one-stop place.

 ---